ceford/j4xdemos-com-mywalks/README.md

 # Joomla 4x Example Component and Tutorial - Mywalks

-A component prepared at the Joomla 4.0 Alpha stage for developer demonstration and tutorial purposes.
-It manages and displays a list of walks.
+A component prepared in 2019 at the Joomla 4.0 Alpha stage for developer demonstration and tutorial purposes.
+Updated in 2023 at the 4.3.1 stage with bug fixes and improvements.
+The component manages and displays a list of walks.

 This is not intended to be a Production component.